Big commercial hit and small, creative musical lead Tony Awards

-NEW YORK (Reuters) - Broadway is preparing for its biggest night on Sunday with the 2015 Tony Awards, U.S. theater’s highest honors, following a record-breaking season with a commercial hit vying with an edgy musical for the top prize.
+NEW YORK, June 3 (Reuters) - Broadway is preparing for its biggest night on Sunday with the 2015 Tony Awards, U.S. theater’s highest honors, following a record-breaking season with a commercial hit vying with an edgy musical for the top prize.

 Tony winners Alan Cumming and Kristin Chenoweth, who is also a nominee, will co-host the show that will be broadcast live on CBS television from Radio City Music Hall.